NervanaSystems/ngraph-python/doc/proposals/op_containers.md

 optimizers, and models.

 ### C2 - Computation Composition in the face of side effecting containers
-Because op graphs (currently) support side-effects through `SetItemOp`s what does the composition of computations look like (in addition to dataflow outlined in `C1`)?
+Because op graphs (currently) support side-effects through `SetItemOp`s, pseudo-random number generators, and initializers what does the composition of computations look like (in addition to dataflow outlined in `C1`)?
 It's reasonable to see how inputs and outputs can be stitched together automatically by name, but what about computations?

 ### C3 - Skip Connections
-How do you connect resnet style skip connections between connectors?
-It feels ugly that they silently go between container boundaries
+Consider you may have already existing layers connected in a sequential chain.
+You then load this chain into your model and now want to connect skip connections between layers.
+Certainly you can modify the connections and add sum ops between layers, but can we do this in a non-mutating way with tombstone edges etc?

 ### C4 - Batchnorm
-You get two computations (one for training and one for inference), how do you hook these up?
+In a batchnorm layer you want to describe two computations (one for training and one for inference), that both represent a batchnorm, but each occurs during a different phase of training.
+How do we represent this in a single logical container?
 Do you force the choice at construction time, or allow 'late binding' for the choice to be made later?

 ### C5 - Op Fusion
 A transformer can replace some ops with a container to indicate a fused kernel.
 It'd be nice to be